Hormone replacement therapy (HRT)

 Blood clots

-If you take HRT tablets, it can increase your risk of developing blood clots in your legs (deep vein thrombosis).
-Very occasionally, some or all of a blood clot can break away and move to your lungs.
-See your GP if you:
+If you take HRT tablets, it can increase your risk of developing blood clots in your legs (deep vein thrombosis, DVT).
+Very occasionally, part or all of a blood clot can break away and move to your lungs.
+DVT is a serious condition and it’s important to see your GP if you think you may have it.

 Stroke and heart disease

-Combined HRT (oestrogen and progestogen) may slightly increase your risk of heart disease or not affect it at all.
-This depends on your age and whether or not you have other conditions that may increase your risk – for example, high blood pressure, high cholesterol or are a smoker.
-If you start HRT before 60, it reduces your risk of cardiovascular disease.
+- Combined HRT (oestrogen and progestogen) may slightly increase your risk of heart disease or not affect it at all.
+This depends on your age and if you have other conditions that may increase your risk – for example, high blood pressure, high cholesterol or are a smoker.
+If you have these risk factors, you may still be able to take HRT but you’ll need to take steps to manage these conditions first.
+If you start HRT before 60, it may reduce your risk of cardiovascular disease.

 If you’re worried about the risks of HRT or notice any unusual symptoms when you take it, speak to your GP.